csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The potential for disconnection and the cost of wireless communication limit the practicality of transaction-processing techniques discussed in Chapter 19 for distributed systems.
 Often, it is preferable to let users prepare transactions on mobile hosts, but to require that, instead of executing the transactions locally, they submit transactions to a server for execution.
 Transactions that span more than one computer and that include a mobile host face long-term blocking during transaction commit, unless disconnectivity is rare or predictable.

-**25.6 Summary**
+## 25.6 Summary

-• Time plays an important role in database systems.
+- Time plays an important role in database systems.
 Databases are models of the real world.
 Whereas most databases model the state of the real world at a point in time (at the current time), temporal databases model the states of the real world across time.

-• Facts in temporal relations have associated times when they are valid, which can be represented as a union of intervals.
+- Facts in temporal relations have associated times when they are valid, which can be represented as a union of intervals.
 Temporal query languages simplify modeling of time, as well as time-related queries.

-• Spatial databases are finding increasing use today to store computer-aided- design data as well as geographic data.
+- Spatial databases are finding increasing use today to store computer-aided- design data as well as geographic data.

-• Design data are stored primarily as vector data; geographic data consist of a combination of vector and raster data.
+- Design data are stored primarily as vector data; geographic data consist of a combination of vector and raster data.
 Spatial-integrity constraints are important for design data.

-• Vector data can be encoded as first-normal-form data, or they can be stored using non-first-normal-form structures, such as lists.
+- Vector data can be encoded as first-normal-form data, or they can be stored using non-first-normal-form structures, such as lists.
 Special-purpose index structures are particularly important for accessing spatial data, and for pro- cessing spatial queries.

-**1086 Chapter 25 Spatial and Temporal Data and Mobility**

-• R-trees are a multidimensional extension of B-trees; with variants such as R+-trees and R∗-trees, they have proved popular in spatial databases.
+- R-trees are a multidimensional extension of B-trees; with variants such as R+-trees and R∗-trees, they have proved popular in spatial databases.
 Index structures that partition space in a regular fashion, such as quadtrees, help in processing spatial join queries.

-• Multimedia databases are growing in importance.
+- Multimedia databases are growing in importance.
 Issues such as similarity- based retrieval and delivery of data at guaranteed rates are topics of current research.

-• Mobile computing systems have become common, leading to interest in data- base systems that can run on such systems.
+- Mobile computing systems have become common, leading to interest in data- base systems that can run on such systems.
 Query processing in such systems may involve lookups on server databases.
 The query cost model must include the cost of communication, including monetary cost and battery-power cost, which is relatively high for mobile systems.

-• Broadcast is much cheaper per recipient than is point-to-point communica- tion, and broadcast of data such as stock-market data helps mobile systems to pick up data inexpensively.
+- Broadcast is much cheaper per recipient than is point-to-point communica- tion, and broadcast of data such as stock-market data helps mobile systems to pick up data inexpensively.

-• Disconnected operation, use of broadcast data, and caching of data are three important issues being addressed in mobile computing.
+- Disconnected operation, use of broadcast data, and caching of data are three important issues being addressed in mobile computing.

-**Review Terms**

-• Temporal data • Valid time • Transaction time • Temporal relation • Bitemporal relation • Universal coordinated time (UTC) • Snapshot relation • Temporal query languages • Temporal selection • Temporal projection • Temporal join • Spatial and geographic data • Computer-aided-design (CAD)
+### Review Terms

+- Temporal data
+- Valid time
+- Transaction time
+- Temporal relation
+- Bitemporal relation
+- Universal coordinated time (UTC)
+- Snapshot relation
+- Temporal query languages
+- Temporal selection
+- Temporal projection
+- Temporal join
+- Spatial and geographic data
+- Computer-aided-design (CAD)data
+- Geographic data
-data • Geographic data • Geographic information systems • Triangulation • Design databases
+- Geographic information systems

-• Geographic data • Raster data • Vector data • Global positioning system (GPS) • Spatial queries • Nearness queries • Nearest-neighbor queries • Region queries • Spatial join • Indexing of spatial data • k-d trees • k-d-B trees • Quadtrees
+- Triangulation
+- Design databases
+- Geographic data
+- Raster data
+- Vector data
+- Global positioning system (GPS)
+- Spatial queries
+- Nearness queries
+- Nearest-neighbor queries
+- Region queries
+- Spatial join
+- Indexing of spatial data
+- k-d trees
+- k-d-B trees
+- Quadtrees

   ◦ PR quadtree

   ◦ Region quadtree

-• R-trees
+- R-trees

   ◦ Bounding box

-**Practice Exercises 1087**

   ◦ Quadratic split

-• Multimedia databases • Isochronous data • Continuous-media data • Similarity-based retrieval • Multimedia data formats • Video servers • Mobile computing
+- Multimedia databases
+- Isochronous data
+- Continuous-media data
+- Similarity-based retrieval
+- Multimedia data formats
+- Video servers
+- Mobile computing

   ◦ Mobile hosts

   ◦ Mobile support stations

   ◦ Cell

   ◦ Handoff

+- Location-dependent queries
-• Location-dependent queries • Broadcast data • Consistency
+- Broadcast data
+- Consistency

   ◦ Invalidation reports

   ◦ Version-vector scheme

-**Practice Exercises**

 **25.1** What are the two types of time, and how are they different?
 Why does it make sense to have both types of time associated with a tuple?